IA2030 Scorecard

 Definition: Number of introductions of new or under-utilized vaccines in low- and middle-income countries based on most recent World Bank income status classification at the time of reporting.
 Year of introduction is based on the year the vaccine was first reported, including cases where a vaccine was introduced and was suspended or not administered.

-o Only national introductions are included for the indicator reporting
+o Only national introductions are included for the indicator reporting based on WHO recommandations

 Method of estimation: Step 1) Calculate the indicator value.
 Count the number of introductions of new or under-utilized vaccines in low- and middle-income countries among WHO Member States.